web-codegrammer/Project_Goalsetter-MERN-App/readme.md

 # Goalsetter MERN app

-This is the goalsetter app.
+This is the Goalsetter MERN Stack App with the implementation of REST API(CRUD Operations) in it.

 ## Usage